Skip to main content

 Although many of us love bedtime snuggles with our furry best friends, there are quite a few benefits to keeping your sleeping spaces separate.
 Some of these reasons include:

 • Better sleep for you.
 Dogs tend to be bed hogs.
 They love to stretch out and get comfy.
 Although this is great for them, it’s not so great for you.
-People tend to sleep better when they have the space they need to rest.
+People usually sleep better when they have the space they need to rest.
 It is also common for loud snoring from your dog to create some issues at bedtime.

 • Your bed stays soft, not furry.
 Shedding is a common characteristic of nearly every breed of dog.
 Some shed way more than others, but their small hairs still end up everywhere, regardless of breed.
 When you don’t allow your dog on your bed, your bed stays cleaner and less hairy.
 The excessive shedding on your bed can cause itchiness on your skin and face, not to mention some unintentionally swallowed hairs in your mouth.